 This 32-page paper examines how six different states are navigating the disconnect between existing DER integration policies and metrics for valuing customer-sited energy resources and those that could value the full range of what DERs can do.
-Click here to join GTM Squared today and download this PDF.
+As a Squared member, you get exclusive access to this PDF download.

 Table of Contents